garagehive/garagehive.github.io/docs/garagehive-faqs.md

 If you search for the customer within the home screen.

 Once you find the relevant customer, you will be able to see the customers Balance, together with any costs against them.
-You can also click on the figure it will open the Customer Ledger Entries, which will show the specifics whic  of this amount
+You can also click on the figure it will open the Customer Ledger Entries, which will show the specifics of this amount

 ![](media/garagehive-faqs4.png)